We work with Consumer Affairs Victoria to regulate and improve conditions in Victoria's private rooming house market.

 For more information, see Consumer Affairs Victoria public register.

 If you are looking for accommodation, contact your nearest homelessness entry point for assistance by calling 1800 825 955, or see the list of homelessness entry points across Victoria on our HousingVic website.

 To apply for public housing, see Applying for housing on our HousingVic website.

 Rooming House regulations have been made that include a suite of 11 standards for rooming houses, which focus on improving privacy, safety and amenities for rooming house residents.
 The standards are enforced by Consumer Affairs Victoria (CAV).

 For more information, see the Standards in rooming house and rental accommodation.

 We implemented the Accommodation Options for Families Program (AOF) to reduce the number of families accommodated in unregistered rooming house accommodation.
 It also assists families to secure longer term support and more appropriate housing options (including public housing, social housing and private rental accommodation).

 - Access to short term (6 weeks) and medium term (6 months) tenancies in private rental accommodation

-- The provision of additional private rental brokerage to support

-	families to secure longer term housing options.
+- The provision of additional private rental brokerage to support families to secure longer term housing options.

-	If you are aware of a family living in an unregistered rooming house you

-	should contact one of the Accommodation Options for Families providers

-	for more information.
+If you are aware of a family living in an unregistered rooming house you should contact one of the AOF providers for more information.